 A Brief History

-On April 13, 2018, we “celebrate” Friday the 13th, the subject of myths, folk lore, movies and general unlucky business related to the number 13.
+On April 13, 2018, we “celebrate” Friday the 13th, the subject of myths, folk lore, movies, and general unlucky business related to the number 13.
 Or, for some people, 13 is a lucky number!
 In light of all the bad press the AR platform rifle (M-16 and M-4 family of military carbines adapted for civilian use as “AR” style firearms) has gotten lately, we would like to point out some of the many uses of these modern sporting rifles, at least in part by naming 13 of the calibers these carbines can commonly be found in.

 Critics of the “Black Rifle” often say, “You can’t hunt deer with an AR-15!” as justification for banning the guns.
 Well, yes you can.
 Even in the most common 5.56 X 45 mm caliber you can use soft point or hollow point bullets to hunt deer, though the caliber is not exactly ideal for that purpose.
 The 5.56 mm or its civilianized counterpart, .223 Remington, is quite appropriate for hunting varmints (crows, woodchucks, prairie dogs, coyotes, etc.) Or other small and medium game.
 This caliber is also readily adaptable to use as a home defense weapon for those inclined to use a rifle for that purpose.
 The 5.56 mm chambering is also the favorite among the competitive shooting crowd competing in the extremely popular 3 Gun competition.
 The accuracy, light recoil, and low cost of 5.56 mm ammunition makes the AR platform carbine highly accessible and easy to train with for people of modest means.
 Lower priced yet high quality models start at just under $500 and highly modified purpose built long range target or hunting models can cost a few thousand dollars.
 Here are some common AR calibers and their purpose.
 (Note: There are a couple dozen more available calibers for AR style rifles and carbines than the 13 we discuss today, even AR lookalike weapons chambered in shotgun calibers, though function systems are different.
 These AR shotguns are perfectly capable of being used for hunting as well as defensive purposes and are usually found in .410 Bore or 12 Gauge.)
-What other AR platform calibers are you fond of?

 1. .308 Winchester/7.62 X 51 mm NATO.